-The National Cancer Registry Ireland was established in 1991 to collect information on all cancers occurring in the population usually resident in Ireland.
-Registration commenced nationwide in 1994.
+The National Cancer Registry Ireland (NCRI) is a publicly appointed body, established in 1991, to collect and classify information on all cancer cases which occur in Ireland.

-- publish an annual report based on the activities of the Registry;
+- To publish an annual report based on the activities of the Registry;

 - 1 of 5